-6.1 The firm agrees that they will not act in any way which is inconsistent with this agreement, such as by denying responsibility for the conduct referred to above.
+6.1 Mr Collings agrees that he will not act in any way which is inconsistent with this agreement, such as by denying responsibility for the conduct referred to above.
 That may result in a further disciplinary sanction.
 Acting in a way which is inconsistent with this agreement may also constitute a separate breach of Principles 1, 2 and 5 of the SRA Principles contained within the SRA Standards and Regulations 2019 (such SRA Principles having been in force since 25 November 2019).